Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Time Complexity for a Solution

-Second, according to Algorithm 1, $D^{**}$ is in fact obtained from $D^{*}$ by a series of region contractions, i.e., if the region $\{e_j\}$ has a unique parent $R_k$ then combine $e_j$ and $R_k$.
-Hence its feasibility remains unchanged (Lemma \ref{UPC}).
-Thus $G$ is solvable if and only if $RG(D^{*})$ is feasible (Remark \ref{CRSG}) if and only if $RG(D^{**})$ is feasible. \end{proof}
+Conversely, suppose $G$ is solvable.
+By Remark \ref{CRSG}, the trivial region graph $\text{RG}(D^*)$ is feasible.
+According to Algorithm 5, $D^{**}$ is in fact obtained from $D^{*}$ by a series of region contractions, i.e., if the region $R_{e_j}=\{e_j\}$ has a unique parent $R_k$ then combine $R_{k}$ and $R_{e_j}$.
+Hence its feasibility remains unchanged (Corollary \ref{UPC}).
+So $\text{RG}(D^{**})$ is feasible. \end{proof}

-Consider the basic region decomposition of $G_1$ in Example \ref{EBRG1}.
-The labeled region graph $RG(D^{**})$ is shown in Fig.\ref{BRG1}(b).
-One can see that $D^{**}$ has no singular region, and hence is feasible (Theorem \ref{CRe}).
-By Lemma \ref{BReg}, $G_1$ is solvable.
+For the example network $G_1$, we have obtained its basic region decomposition in Fig. \ref{BRG1}(a).
+Using Algorithm 2, we obtain a labelled region graph $\text{RG}(D^{**})$ of $G_1$ as shown in Fig. \ref{BRG1}(b).
+One can see that $\text{RG}(D^{**})$ has no singular region, and hence is feasible by Theorem \ref{CRe}.
+Hence, by Theorem \ref{BReg}, $G_1$ is solvable.

-Consider the basic region decomposition of $G_2$ in Example \ref{EBRG1}.
-The labeled region graph $RG(D^{**})$ is shown in Fig. \ref{BRG22}(b).
-One can see that $D^{**}$ has a singular region $R_5$ and hence is not feasible (Theorem \ref{CRe}).
-By Lemma \ref{BReg}, $G_2$ is not solvable.
+Consider the basic region decomposition of the network $G_2~($See Fig. 9(a)$)$.
+Using Algorithm 5 and Algorithm 2, we obtain a labelled region graph $\text{RG}(D^{**})$ of $G_2$ as shown in Fig.\ref{BRG22}(b).
+One can see that $\text{RG}(D^{**})$ has a singular region $R_5$ and hence is not feasible by Theorem \ref{CRe}.
+Following Theorem \ref{BReg}, $G_2$ is not solvable.

-\begin{lem} Let $D=\{R_1,\cdots,R_K\}$ be a region decomposition of $G$.
-The feasibility of $RG(D)$ can be decided in time $O(|E|)$.
-Moreover, if $D$ is feasible, a linear solution of $G$ can be constructed in time $O(|E|)$. \end{lem} \begin{proof} Let $E$ be indexed as in Remark \ref{indexE}.
-The $X_i$ labeling operation $(i\in\{1,2\})$ on $RG(D)$ can be performed by Algorithm 2 in Fig. \ref{Alg2} and the feasibility of $RG(D)$ can be determined by Algorithm 3 in Fig. \ref{Alg3}.
-The correctness of algorithm 3 is ensured by Theorem \ref{CRe}.
-Based on the proof of Theorem \ref{CRe}, a linear solution of $G$ can be constructed by Algorithm 4 in Fig. \ref{Alg4}.
-Clearly $|D|\leq |E|$, the runtime of these three algorithms are all $O(|E|)$. \end{proof}